 “Lake Fork is on the top of my list for a reason,” Kevin Rogers said.
 “There is no other lake like it for catching giant crappie.
 They absolutely smash jigs harder than any crappie in the country.
 My theory surrounding Lake Fork is the crappie spend their lives hiding, running and swimming away from those giant 10-pound Texas largemouth bass.
 In turn, this makes them tough and mean!
 From February through May, it’s, hands down, my No. 1 lake, and it’s still impressive the rest of the year too!”

 1. Grenada Lake, Mississippi

-After the March 2021 Crappie Masters tournament, it's hard to argue that Grenada is not the best bet to catch not only your biggest crappie, but also your biggest limit of crappie right now.
+After the March 2022 Crappie Masters tournament, it’s hard to argue that Grenada is not the best bet to catch not only your biggest crappie, but also your biggest limit of crappie right now.
 That one event saw winning weights over 44 pounds and big fish over 4 pounds.
 In fact there were 5 crappie weighed in over 4 pounds in that one event.
 A first for tournament crappie fishing ever.

-The winning weight was 42.84 for 14 crappie with a 3.06-pound per fish average weight was caught by arguably one of the top pros in crappie fishing Jenko pro Matt Rogers and his father Bruce.
+The winning weight was 14-fish limit weighing 44.71 pounds, a 3.19-pound per fish average weight was caught by arguably one of the top pros in crappie fishing Jenko pro Matt Rogers and his father Bruce.
 Just incredible the pressure this fishery gets, and still yet, it continues to kick out giant crappie and break records year after year.